How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 Regular Audits: Compliance Maintenance

 - Schedule regular accessibility audits of your website, ideally quarterly or after major updates.
-Audits should be comprehensive and systematic.
+Audits should be comprehensive and systematic, covering all critical pages and functions.

 - Monitor accessibility compliance as part of your overall quality assurance program.
 Accessibility should be treated with the same importance as functionality and performance.

 - Establish an accessibility maintenance schedule with clear responsibilities and timelines.
-Assign accessibility champions in different teams.
+Assign accessibility champions in different teams who can advocate for and support accessibility efforts.

 - Review and update your accessibility strategy based on new standards, technologies, and user feedback.
-Stay informed about evolving accessibility requirements.
+Stay informed about evolving accessibility requirements through W3C updates and industry resources.

 - Document your accessibility efforts and improvements for internal and external transparency.
-Consider publishing an accessibility statement or conformance report.
+Consider publishing an accessibility statement or conformance report that demonstrates your commitment.

 📅 Accessibility Testing Frequency Recommendations